-Each student must complete a master's thesis which consists of research in the application of principles and theories of psychology to some problem of interest.
-Problems are investigated under the supervision and direction of the student's Thesis Committee comprised of three Faculty of Psychology, one of whom is the student's Faculty Advisor who ordinarily serves asChair of the thesis committee.
+Each student must complete a quantitative master's thesis that consists of research in the application of principles and theories of psychology to some problem of interest.
+Research questions are investigated under the supervision and direction of the student's faculty advisor and a thesis committee comprised of three faculty of Psychology, one of whom is the student's faculty advisor and thesis chair.
 One additional faculty member who is not a member of the Psychology Department will also serve on the committee.
-The student will later defend the thesis before the 4-person Thesis Committee .
-Prerequisites for this course are: approval of the Thesis Proposal; and permission of instructor.
+The student will defend the thesis before the 4-person thesis committee.
+Prerequisite is permission of instructor.